Resolution & Settlement

 Market resolves

 The market is officially marked as resolved.
-Trading stops and the final outcome (YES or NO) is recorded.
+Trading stops and the final outcome is recorded.

 Payouts distributed